 Inducements and Gifts

-Unlawful or unethical behaviour in workforce of the Corporation is not tolerated, including soliciting, accepting, or paying bribes or other illicit payments for any purpose.
-Situations where judgment might be influenced or appears to be influenced by improper considerations must be avoided.
-Payment or acceptance of any "kickbacks" from a contractor or other external party is prohibited.
+Unlawful or unethical behavior in workforce of the Corporation is not tolerated, including soliciting, accepting, or paying bribes or other illicit payments for any purpose.
+Situations where judgement might be influenced or appears to be influenced by improper considerations must be avoided.
+Payment or acceptance of any “kickbacks” from a contractor or other external party is prohibited.

 Staff and directors may choose to become involved in political activities as long as they undertake these activities on their own behalf.
 Staff and directors may, on a personal level, give to any political party or candidate, but reimbursement by the Corporation is prohibited.

 Protection and Proper Use of Assets